11/7/2024

 Ken Zee

-Yes, that's a very good question.
+Yes, that is a very great question.
 I think if you look at the customer, a lot of SASE is really supporting the ZTNA and also remote work environment.
-So, they are not coming like any network security firewall deployment, which tend to be more in the office in the high quarter there.
-On the other side, it's mostly if you look at our current SASE growing strength, it's mostly come from the current SD-WAN customer base or even the firewall customer base there.
-So, that's where they do need a hardware firewall SD-WAN there to support in the SASE with additional SASE user license with additional all these other function service add-on there.
-So, that's where we see like both three pillars, whether the secure networking side and also the SASE side, which will help in add additional service and plus we call the secure operation side all kind of starting growing now.
-So, we do believe we can keep on growing all these three areas faster than the market, keeping gaining market share, especially SASE, the technology we can put all in the same OS with AC to accelerate and also supporting both the cloud-based SASE or the co-private SASE or sovereign SASE.
-It's a huge advantage and also come and we also believe eventually the service provider carrier will play some important role in the SASE and offer a lot of their own kind of SASE to their customer.
-So, that's where we are very strong supporting all the service provider build their own SASE infrastructure and we do feel it's a huge growth potential on top of the cloud-based market.
+So they are not commoditized any network security firewall deployment, which tend to be more in the office, in the high quarter there.
+On the other side, it's most, if you look at our current SASE growing in Australia, it's mostly come from the current SD-WAN customer base or even the firewall customer base there.
+So that's where they do need a hardware firewall SD-WAN there to support in the SASE with additional SASE user license, with additional all these other function service add-on there.
+So that's where we see like a both three pillar, whether the secure networking side and also the SASE side, which will help in add additional service, and plus the other, we call the secure operation side, all kind of starting growing now.
+So we do believe we can keep on growing all these three areas faster than the market, keep on gaining market share, especially SASE, the technology we can put all in the same OS with AC to accelerate, and also supporting both the cloud-based SASE or the co-private SASE or sovereign SASE is a huge advantage.
+And also, we also believe eventually the service provider carrier will play some important role in SASE and offer a lot of their own kind of SASE to their customer.
+So that's where we have very strong support in all the service provider, build their own SASE infrastructure.
+And we do feel it's a huge growth potential on top of the traditional network firewall market.

 speaker